AslauAlexandru/ai-code-editor/README.md

 **Getting Started:**

-- Clone the Judge0 IDE repo here https://github.com/judge0/ide
+- Clone the Judge0 IDE repo [here]( https://github.com/judge0/ide)
-- Run the code locally with the command python3 -m http.server 8000
+- Run the code locally with the command python3 -m http.server 8000 (also in vs code you can install Live Server Ritwick Dey, after open ai-code-editor\embed\index.html in vs code and click Go Live)
 - Make edits to the relevant files to fulfill the requirements below

 **Project Requirements:**